-In our opinion, the general-purpose financial statements referred to above present fairly, in all material respects, the financial position of the South Range Local School District, Mahoning County, as of June 30, 1999, and the results of its operations and the cash flows of its proprietary fund type for the year then ended in conformity with generally accepted accounting principles.
+In our opinion, the general-purpose financial statements referred to above present fairly, in all material respects, the financial position of the South Range Local School District, Mahoning County, as of June 30, 2000, and the results of its operations and the cash flows of its proprietary fund type for the year then ended in conformity with generally accepted accounting principles.

-In accordance with Government Auditing Standards, we have also issued our report dated December 21, 1999 on our consideration of the Government's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants.
+In accordance with Government Auditing Standards, we have also issued our report dated February 6, 2001 on our consideration of the District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.